 Health Savings Account (HSA)

-If you enroll in the Wellness Health Savings CDHP, which includes the Partnership Promise, the state will put $500 for employee coverage or $1,000 for family coverage into your Health Savings Account.
+If you enroll in the Promise Health Savings CDHP, which includes the Partnership Promise, the state will put $500 for employee coverage or $1,000 for family coverage into your Health Savings Account.

-The Health Savings CDHP does not include the Partnership Promise and no funds will be contributed from the state.
+The No Promise Health Savings CDHP does not include the Partnership Promise and no funds will be contributed from the state.
 However, employees may fund the Health Savings Account.

 - A tax-free savings account that you can use to pay for your deductible and coinsurance expenses.